 On your wedding day you stand before family and friends and recite those famous wedding vows, pledging your love “for better or worse.”
 In essence, on the most romantic day of your life, you’re saying, “This could go bad.”
-But at the same time you’re promising not to go anywhere if it does.
+But at the same time you’re promising to keep your vows and not to go anywhere if it does.

-Matt Chandler, pastor of Village Church and president of the Acts 29 Network, told listeners to the ChurchLeaders podcast that is the reality of marriage that he wishes more people understood.
+Matt Chandler, pastor of Village Church and president of the Acts 29 Network, told listeners to the ChurchLeaders podcast that the need to keep your vows is the reality of marriage that he wishes more people understood.

 What It Means to Keep Your Vows

 Chandler put that reality into context.
-He said the wedding vows are telling God and those in attendance, “One of us could get sick, really sick with cancer, and I’m staying if that happens.
-And we could be broke, we could be sharing Raman noodles and Dr. Thunder for the next 20 years, and I’m doing that with you.”
+He said when you promise to keep your vows at a wedding, you are telling God and those in attendance, “One of us could get sick, really sick with cancer, and I’m staying if that happens.
+And we could be broke, we could be sharing Ramen noodles and Dr. Thunder for the next 20 years, and I’m doing that with you.”

 He calls that a covenant promise as opposed to a contractual arrangement that is dependent on one party’s happiness.
 That’s counterintuitive to today’s understanding of love that he calls “emotive and cupidian.”